 Warranty reserves are established for costs that are expected to be incurred after the sale and delivery of products under warranty.
 Warranty reserves are included in accrued liabilities on our unaudited consolidated balance sheets.
 The warranty reserves are determined based on known product failures, historical experience and other available evidence.
-Warranty reserves were approximately \$ million as of March 2, 2024 and May 27, 2023.
+Warranty reserves were approximately \$0.7 million as of March 2, 2024 August 31, 2024 and May 27, 2023 June 1, 2024.

-5. REVOLVING CREDIT FACILITY
+5.6.
+REVOLVING CREDIT FACILITY

-The Company entered into a Credit Agreement (the "Credit Agreement") for a three-year Revolving Credit Facility with PNC Bank N.A. on March 20, 2023 (the "Revolving Credit Facility").
+The Company entered into a Credit Agreement (the "Credit Agreement") for a three-year Revolving Credit Facility with PNC Bank N.A. on March 20, 2023 (the "Revolutionary Credit Facility").
 The Revolving Credit Facility will mature on March 20, 2026.
 Borrowings under the Revolving Credit Facility, including the swingline loan and letter of credit sub-facility extended to the Company thereunder, are secured by (i) a continuing first priority lien on and security interest in and to substantially all of the assets of the Company and its domestic subsidiaries and (ii) a continuing first priority pledge of the Pledged Collateral of the Company and the Guarantors identified in the Security Agreement and the Pledge Agreement executed in connection with the Revolving Credit Facility.
-The combined maximum borrowings under the Revolving Credit Facility are \$ million.
+The combined maximum borrowings under the Revolving Credit Facility are \$30 million.
 Proceeds of borrowings may be used for working capital and general corporate purposes.
-The Company utilized \$ million of the credit line to address short-term working capital needs and repaid that \$ million during the third quarter of fiscal 2024.
-There was amount outstanding under the Revolving Credit Facility as of March 2, 2024.
+The Company utilized \$3.7 1.0 million of the credit line to address short-term working capital needs and repaid that \$3.7 1.0 million during the third first quarter of fiscal 2024 2025.
+There was no amount outstanding under the Revolving Credit Facility as of March 2, 2024 August 31, 2024.

 The Credit Agreement provides that the Company must maintain compliance with a maximum consolidated leverage ratio covenant and a minimum consolidated fixed charge coverage ratio, each as determined in accordance with the Credit Agreement.
 The Credit Agreement also contains affirmative, negative and financial covenants customary for financings of this type, including, among other things, limitations on certain other indebtedness, loans and investments, liens, mergers, asset sales, and transactions with affiliates, as well as customary events of default for financings of this type.
-The Company was in compliance with financial covenants under the Credit Agreement as of March 2, 2024.
+The Company was in compliance with financial covenants under the Credit Agreement as of March 2, 2024 August 31, 2024.

-Borrowings under the Revolving Credit Facility will bear interest at a rate per annum selected by the Company from the following options: (a) Term SOFR Rate (for the applicable Interest Period) plus the SOFR Adjustment (for the applicable Interest Period) plus

-%; (b) Base Rate plus

-% or (c) Daily Simple RFR (for Euros) plus the RFR Adjustment plus

-%.
-Letters of credit issued under the letter of credit sub-facility will have a letter of credit fee equal to

-1.25 % per annum.
-The fee for the unused portion of the credit line is
+Borrowings under the Revolving Credit Facility will bear interest at a rate per annum selected by the Company from the following options: (a) Term SOFR Rate (for the applicable Interest Period) plus the SOFR Adjustment (for the applicable Interest Period) plus 1.25%; (b) Base Rate plus 0.25% or (c) Daily Simple RFR (for Euros) plus the RFR Adjustment plus 1.25%.
+Letters of credit issued under the letter of credit sub-facility will have a letter of credit fee equal to 1.25% per annum.
+The fee for the unused portion of the credit line is 0.10%.

-6. LEASE OBLIGATIONS AND OTHER COMMITMENTS
+6.7.
+LEASE OBLIGATIONS AND OTHER COMMITMENTS